Logiqx/gps-details/docs/devices/garmin/filtering/README.md

-The comparison of the two FIT files confirms that the filtering of GPS metadata is identical for both activities.
+The comparison of GPS metadata from both watches confirms that the filtering is identical for both activities; kayaking and other.

 ![comparison-metadata](img/comparison-metadata.png)